Join | Login

 At the time of SPSSI’s founding, the world was in the grips of the Great Depression and marching towards a global war that would leave millions dead, wounded, imprisoned, or destitute.
 Among the first of activities of SPSSI was to urge policymakers and the public to reject the inevitability of war and to understand the psychological processes that promote violent and pro-war attitudes.
 War is not human nature (SPSSI Council, 1938).
 This was true in the 1930s and remains true today.

-In recent months, the world has borne witness to—and complicity in—an unfolding escalation of violence primarily in Gaza.
+In the past year, the world has borne witness to—and complicity in—an unfolding escalation of violence primarily in Gaza.
 October 7, 2023 was not the start of this asymmetrical conflict1 but rather the beginning of the most recent phase of violence and political strife in the region that began a century ago.
 On that day, Hamas fighters killed nearly 1,200 civilian and military personnel (UN OCHA, 2024) and abducted approximately 240 Israeli and foreign hostages from bordering kibbutzim and settlements near Gaza, per Israeli authorities, a number of whom were eventually released in a hostage swap for Palestinian women and adolescents in Israeli prisons (UN OCHA, 2023).

-While the direct victims of this present violence–who are overwhelmingly civilians–undoubtedly bear the greatest loss and trauma, the impact of this conflict has reverberated across the globe at personal, interpersonal, and political levels.
+While the direct victims of this present violence–who are overwhelmingly civilians–undoubtedly bear the greatest loss and trauma, the impact of this asymmetrical conflict has reverberated across the globe at personal, interpersonal, and political levels.
 Those with friends and family members in the region face their own trauma as they wait for and/or receive devastating news of their loved ones.
 Many individuals of Jewish, Muslim, Arab, Israeli, and/or Palestinian identities worldwide are contending with complex feelings of fear, guilt, and anger in an environment of rising prejudice against these groups.
 Others from a wide range of backgrounds and identities have their own intergenerational and collective trauma triggered in a unique way and are struggling with witnessing the horrific scale of violence while feeling desperate and helpless to stop it.

 Academics, researchers, and scholars, meanwhile, who engage with meaningful critiques of interlocking systems of oppression or from a humanist and social justice orientation, are being silenced with threats to their personal safety and professional lives amidst a crackdown on academic freedom and a culture of fear.